LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/UsingSDEAttributesInRouting.md

 ## Create the routing policy

-1. In the Maven Workspace Navigate to Intent and Context Policies
+1. In the Conversation Orchestrator Navigate to Intent and Context Policies

 2. Click Add Policy to create a new routing policy